A robust online presence is great for your personal brand and executive job search, but people make social media mistakes.

 1. Social Media Snark and Negativity

 To me, this is one of the most egregious social media mistakes.
-With the loss of civility these days, compounded by a president tweeting negativity, is it any wonder that nastiness and snark on social media are rampant these days?
+With the lack of civility these days, compounded by a president constantly tweeting negativity, is it any wonder that nastiness and snark on social media are rampant these days?
 It certainly feels like it’s escalated, right?

 Some may feel that mores have loosened, and it’s open season to carelessly and relentlessly vent with inflammatory remarks about any and everyone.